This Day In Music: August 15

 August 15, 1986 ~ Natalia Noemi Cappuccini, commonly known as dance-pop, electropop singer, songwriter, actress Teddy Sinclair, born in Bradford, UK ~ Previously known under the monnikers Natalia Kills and Verbalicious.
 Best known for songs such as Don't Play Nice and Mirrors, the latter a 2010 hit on the American dance charts.
 Has collaborated with will.i.am, Far East Movement, LMFAO, DJ Tatana, and with Junior Caldera

-August 15, 1978 ~ Adel Salah Mahmoud Eid El Tawil, commonly known as pop, hip-hop singer Adel Tawil, born in Berlin, West Germany ~ Member of boy band the Boyz during the late 1990s.
+August 15, 1978 ~ Adel Salah Mahmoud Eid El Tawil, commonly known as pop, hip-hop singer Adel Tawil, born in Berlin, West Germany ~ Member of boy band the Boyz during the late-1990s.
 Formed the duo Ich & Ich with Annette Humpe.
 Teamed up with rapper Azad for Prison Break Anthem (Ich Glaub' An Dich), used as the theme for the German version of the 2007 Prison Break film.
 As a solo artist best known for Lieder, lead single of his 2013 album of the same name

 August 15, 1973 ~ Adam David Willard, commonly known as drummer Atom Willard, born in San Diego, California, USA ~ First gained attention as a member of Rocket From The Crypt from 1990 through 2000.
 Also well known as founding member of Angels & Airwaves.
 Has also worked with Melissa Auf Der Maur, the Special Goodness, the Offspring, Social Distortion, Danko Jones, and Against Me

 August 15, 1961 ~ Luiz José da Costa, commonly known as sertanejo singer Leandro, born in Goianápolis, Brazil ~ Formed the sibling duo Leandro & Leonardo with his brother Leonardo.
 Coming from a poor background the duo would relentlessly play bars while holding day jobs.
 After self-releasing their first two albums, the brothers would first gain attention with their 1989 Leandro & Leonardo Vol.3 album.
-By the early 1990s the brothers would have their own weekly TV show, aired nationally, and sell million of records.
+By the early-1990s the brothers would have their own weekly TV show, aired nationally, and sell million of records.
 The siblings have sold over 17 million records, their 1990 Leandro & Leonardo Vol.3 album marked as the all-time best-selling Brazilian sertanejo album.
 Following Leandro's death of cancer at age 36, Leonardo continued to record as a solo artist starting with the album Tempo released in 1999 ~ Da Costa passed away in 1998

 August 15, 1955 ~ Rock, blues guitarist Asim Can Gunduz born ~ Outside of his native Turkey also known as Awesome John.
 Member of Zacharia, which also included Harry Zaverdas and Robert Gottfried.
 Best known for his 1998 Bir Sevgi (A Work Of Love) album, consisting of Turkish language veersion of blues singles ~ Gunduz passed away in 2016

-August 15, 1954 ~ Avant-garde jazz, free jazz trumpeter Dennis González born in Abilene, Texas, USA ~ Well over two dozen albums as a leader, starting in the late 1970s.
+August 15, 1954 ~ Avant-garde jazz, free jazz trumpeter Dennis González born in Abilene, Texas, USA ~ Well over two dozen albums as a leader, starting in the late-1970s.
 Hosted Miles Out on Dallas radio station KERA-FM for over two decades.
 To younger audiences perhaps best known for forming the trio Yells At Eels with his sons bassist Aaron González and drummer, vibraphonist Stefan González.
-The trio has backed Ariel Pink in the early 2010s on the albums Before Today and Ariel Pink With Added Pizzazz ~ González passed away in 2022
+The trio has backed Ariel Pink in the early-2010s on the albums Before Today and Ariel Pink With Added Pizzazz ~ González passed away in 2022

 August 15, 1953 ~ Pop rock, folk rock, country rock guitarist, singer Brendan Croker born in Bradford, UK ~ Close to a dozen albums to his name since the mid-1980s, either fronting the 5 O'Clock Shadows or as a solo artist.
 Especially acclaimed for his 1991 The Great Indoors album.
 Member of the Notting Hillbillies, a country-rock infused band which also included the Dire Straits-guitarist Mark Knopfler and known for their sole 1990 Missing (Presumed Having A Good Time) album.
-In-demand session guitarist and collaborator, present on recordings by the Mekons, Tanita Tikaram (Ancient Heart), Rory Block (Ain't I A Woman), Sally Timms, Kevin Coyne, Chet Atkins, Guy Fletcher, and others ~ Croker passed away in 2023
+In-demand session guitarist and collaborator, present on recordings by the Mekons, Tanita Tikaram (Ancient Heart), Rory Block (Ain't I A Woman), Sally Timms, Kevin Coyne, Chet Atkins, and Guy Fletcher ~ Croker passed away in 2023

 August 15, 1951 ~ Singer, guitarist, pianist Bobby Caldwell, full name Robert Hunter Caldwell, born in New York, New York, USA ~ Best known for his 1978 What You Won't Do For Love hit single.
-It would reach Billboard Hot 100 top 10 and be covered by Go West, Phyllis Hyman, Boyz II Men, and others.
+It would reach Billboard Hot 100 top 10 and be covered by Go West, Phyllis Hyman, and Boyz II Men.
 Caldwell is also known for co-penning The Next Time I Fall, recorded as a duet by Peter Cetera & Amy Grant.
 Other who recorded songs co-written by Caldwell include Roberta Flack, Boz Scaggs, and Glenn Medeiros ~ Caldwell passed away in 2023

 August 15, 1951 ~ Conductor Grzegorz Nowak born in Poznán, Poland ~ Music director of the Polish National Opera, the Edmonton Symphony Orchestra, the Sinfonia Helvetica.
 Has conducted numerous internationally renowned orchestras including the Royal Philharmonic Orchestra, the London Symphony Orchestra, the Monte Carlo Philharmonic Orchestra, the Baltimore Symphony, the San Diego Symphony, and others